AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 * **Note**: *Unfortunately `Task.sleep` appears to crash as of Xcode 13 Beta 1. `await Task.sleep(2 * 1_000_000_000) `.*

 One final important note about `await`: It's not guaranteed that the same thread that executed the code above it is the same one that will execute the code below it (commonly called the *continuation*).
 This has important implications when dealing with UI.
 If you use `await` in a context that needs the main thread such as a ViewController, make sure you mark the functions with `await` with the `@MainActor` attribute, or add the attribute to the entire class declaration.
+If you want a complete tour behind how the new concurrency works in Swift, check out the [Swift concurrency: Behind the scenes](https://developer.apple.com/videos/play/wwdc2021/10254/) WWDC2021 session talk.

 ## "Bridging" between the sync and async worlds with async{}